SomethingFromSomewhere/SWGM/README.md

 Latest version of SteamWorks.

 # Instalation:
-Put these filed into your sourcemod folder.
+Put these files into your sourcemod folder.

 Open group administration panel and copy identifier then set it in swgm_groupid.
 (Don't forget cfg/sourcemod/swgm.cfg)